ga4gh-beacon/beacon-v2/docs/FAQ.md

     ##### Example Boolean Response

-    In this minimal response to the query above the beacon indicates that its default response is Boolean and that it could interpreted it against the `genomicVariant` entity and in the context of the same Beacon version.
+    In this minimal response to the query above the beacon indicates that its default response is Boolean and that it could interpreted it against the `genomicVariant` entry type and in the context of the same Beacon version.

     In principle one could launch a Beacon instance using the example response document as a template in whatever server environment one has at hand.
 However, a proper Beacon v2